SPI (Serial Peripheral Interface)

 Master And Slave(s)

-SPI uses a Master/Slave paradigm: one master (i.e. the microcontroller) communicates with a number of slaves (i.e. the sensors, displays, and other components conntected to it).
+SPI uses a Master/Slave paradigm: one master (i.e. the microcontroller) communicates with a number of slaves (i.e. sensors, displays, and other peripherals conntected to the microcontroller).

-The master is always the party that generates the clock signal.
+The master is always generating the clock signal.

 Dedicated Chip Select Lines